Achilles Tendon Injuries

 • Boots and casts to immobilize the ankle and allow the tendon to rest

-• Physical therapy to help stretch or strengthen the tendon and improve mobility to prevent future problems
+• Physical therapy or home exercise programs to help stretch or strengthen the tendon and improve mobility to prevent future problems

 Conservative treatment for Achilles tendon ruptures requires a quick diagnosis after injury, careful monitoring by your doctor for weeks to months, and coordinated care with your physical therapist.
 Injections are rarely used to treat for Achilles tendon pain and injuries.